Adventure of the Week: Best of the Burren Way

 Possibly the most perfect Irish package of walking, music, history, tradition, rugged coasts, and craic.

-Tick off the highlights of the Burren Way long distance trail on a 6 night Irish walking holiday, including the seeing the Cliffs of Moher and the Aran Islands in Galway Bay.
+Tick off the highlights of Walking Ireland's West Coast, a long-distance trail on a 6-night Irish walking holiday, including seeing the Cliffs of Moher and the Aran Islands in Galway Bay.

 Distance: 85km over 5 Walking Days